SpaceManiac/HamSandwich/README.md

 ## Modding

+To get started with custom worlds, graphics, music, and so on, place your custom files inside the `appdata/<project>/` folder alongside your profiles.
+When the game loads assets it checks that folder before the installer.
+Any worlds you save in the editor will show up in this folder.

 The simplest way to publish your mod is using the GitHub Pages method described above.
-To bundle custom worlds, graphics, or music with your mod, add an `assetdirs` call to `premake5.lua` which points to an asset folder of your choosing.
-You should author any graphics in this folder directly, and copy the world files out of `appdata/` into it.
-You should commit this folder to Git.
+To bundle custom assets with your mod, add an `assetdirs` call to `premake5.lua` which points to an asset folder of your choosing.
+You should move your custom assets out of `appdata/` into this folder and commit them to Git.
 For example:

 ```lua
 project "mystic"